 "I have been meaning to write to you about your Pathways in Philosophy programme and its involvement with the London External BA and Diploma courses.
 It was apparent to examiners (and to me as Chair of the Board of Examiners) that the level of performance reached by a number of students was particularly high.
 Loath to admit that students studying on their own could match or exceed those studying at Birkbeck (in the internal BA), I believe I am right in attributing a good part of the success of these students to your programme.
 For that, and for your general support of the programme, I congratulate you.
 I do hope the whole of the Pathways programme is going well and will continue to thrive."
 (Email, 11th August 2005)

 Despite the success of Pathways and the ISFP over the last two decades, and the great support we have received from philosophers around the world, both inside and outside academia, we took the decision not to apply for formal recognition or accreditation, for the simple reason that it would compromise our integrity and our independence.

-    This is the main explanation why our fees are so low.
 We are proud of our independence.
 No university or institution gets a 'cut' for offering an endorsement or rubber stamping our programs.